26 General Kvimitadze str

 Medical Department is responsible for:

-• planning (operations, prevention/vaccination, trainings, budget, supplies);
+• planning (operations, prevention/vaccination, training, budget, supplies);

 • coordinating and monitoring (medical support, evacuation, patient flow, rehabilitation, medical logistics, accountability, epidemiology, hygiene, deployment vaccination, education and training);